yusuf0x/Media_Player/README.md

 # Media_Player
-Media PLayer in Python and PyQT5
+Media Player in Python and PyQT5